mariusuncrop/bugboard-e2e/README.md

 Shards report as blob reports and are merged into one HTML report, uploaded as a build artefact.
 To host that report instead, enable GitHub Pages for the repository with GitHub Actions as the source and set the repository variable `PUBLISH_REPORT` to `true`.
 Traces, screenshots and video are retained on failure.

+### Dropping files that never existed on disk

+Playwright cannot drag a file in from the operating system, so [`src/support/dragAndDrop.ts`](src/support/dragAndDrop.ts) builds a `DataTransfer` inside the page from bytes read in Node, then dispatches `dragenter`, `dragover` and `drop` by hand.
+The fixtures are the same files the click-to-browse specs use, so both routes into the app are tested against identical input — and the helper drives the real listeners rather than reaching past them into React state.

 ### Waiting on an element that exists, not one that is merely enabled